perkss/kotlin-kafka-and-kafka-streams-examples/README.md

-# Reactive Kotlin Kafka Examples && Kafka Streams with Kotlin
+# Reactive Kotlin Kafka and Kafka Streams with Kotlin
 Kafka and Kafka Stream Examples in Kotlin with Project Reactor Kafka

 ## Docker Environment